Valibot Guide

 })

-Now, the frontmatter field in your collection will be validated against the frontmatterSchema we defined using Valibot.
+Now, the frontmatter export in your MDX files will be validated against the frontmatterSchema we defined using Valibot.
 If the data does not match the schema, an error will be thrown.

 Beyond Front Matter

 While the example in this guide focused on validating front matter in MDX files, the same approach can be applied to validate any kind of export within a file.
-Whether you need to enforce a specific structure for other metadata, content fields, or custom data exports, Valibot provides the flexibility to define schemas that fit your specific collections.
+Whether you need to enforce a specific structure for other metadata, content fields, or custom data exports, Valibot provides the flexibility to define schemas that fit your file system requirements.

 Conclusion